 1117 Andrew Gray Rd, Roxbury

 For a down-to-earth wedding that resembles a scene from a watercolor painting, consider the barn at The Inn at West Settlement.
-Nestled near the picturesque Catskill Mountains, the venue charms with a modern rustic barn that sits alongside a spring-fed pond.
+Nestled near the picturesque Catskill Mountains, the venue charms with a modernized rustic barn that sits alongside a spring-fed pond.
 In season, wedding-goers can stroll along the bright flower gardens and cheery blueberry orchard.
-The barn itself accommodates 150 people and is often used for farm-to-table dinners and reception parties.
+The barn itself accommodates 185 people and is often used for farm-to-table dinners and reception parties.
 The inn resides a short distance away from the barn, making it an ideal option for overnight guests.
-As for the wedding itself, couples can kick off the festivities with a welcome dinner, which includes cocktails and a taco buffet, at the barn.
+As for the wedding itself, guests can kick off the festivities with cocktails at an outdoor bar adjacent to the barn.
 Either the inn’s front lawn or the expansive nearby field are dreamy locations for the ceremony, which flows effortlessly into the barn in the evening.
-An outdoor bar next to the barn ensures that the party will stay alive into the wee hours of the night.

 Prepare for the bacchanale of a lifetime!
 One of Dutchess County’s most well-known wineries offers wedding receptions at its 30-acre vineyard and rustic 1940s barn.
 The reception area is lined with art from Hudson Valley artists and canopied by a high wooden cathedral ceiling.
 This wedding setup under rolling hills of green and a clear blue sky will be a lasting memory for years to come.